Ixazomib (Ninlaro®)

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

-If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
+If a caregiver prepares your dose for you, they should consider wearing gloves or pouring the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
-Pregnant or nursing women should not prepare the dose for you.
-Ask your oncology team where to return any unused medication for disposal.
+Pregnant or nursing people should not prepare the dose for you.
+Ask your provider where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Insurance Information